Rachel Platten: Philanthropy

-Platten has supported numerous charities, including, Music Unites, Ryan Seacrest Foundation, Autism Speaks, Los Angeles LGBT Center, Memorial Sloan-Kettering, Boys & Girls Clubs of America, BuildOn, and Live Below the Line.
+Rachel Platten has supported numerous charities including Music Unites, the Ryan Seacrest Foundation, Autism Speaks, Los Angeles LGBT Center, Memorial Sloan-Kettering, Boys & Girls Clubs of America, BuildOn, and Live Below the Line.

 She has worked with Musicians on Call since the early 2000s, and is part of a program where she sings bedside to hospital patients.
 Platten has volunteered for over 50 Musicians On Call programs.
-The organization honored Platten for her volunteer work with Music Heals Award at a benefit event on December 1, 2015.
-She performed "Fight Song" and walked the runway at the American Heart Association’s Go Red For Women Red Dress Collection 2017 fashion show presented by Macy’s at New York Fashion Week on February 9, 2017.
+The organization honored her for her volunteer work with Music Heals Award at a benefit event on December 1, 2015.
+She performed "Fight Song" and walked the runway at the American Heart Association's Go Red For Women Red Dress Collection 2017 fashion show presented by Macy's at New York Fashion Week on February 9, 2017.
 Platten performed at Global Down Syndrome Foundation's virtual fashion show on November 14, 2020.

 Personal life

 On July 31, 2010, Platten married Kevin Lazan in a Jewish ceremony.
 Their wedding pictures were featured in Southern New England Weddings magazine in 2010.

-They have two daughters: Violet Skye, born on January 26, 2019, and Sophie Jo, born on September 9, 2021.
-She has openly discussed experiencing postpartum anxiety after the births of her daughters.
+Platten and Lazan have two daughters: Violet Skye, born on January 26, 2019; and Sophie Jo, born on September 9, 2021.

+Platten has openly discussed experiencing postpartum depression after the births of her daughters.